 Accommodation / Housing

-Participants of the Summer UROPS will be put up at Prince George's Park Residences (PGPR) during the 12 weeks of research.
-Students cannot move into PGPR earlier than one day before the first day of NUS Special Term Part I. Arrangements of room will only be confirmed in early May.
+Participants of the Summer UROPS or URAPS will be put up at Prince George's Park Residences (PGPR) during the 12 weeks of research.
+Students cannot move into PGPR earlier than one day before the Orientation Day.
+Arrangements of room will only be confirmed in early May or end-June.

 Student Pass Application

 All international students must hold a valid Student's Pass (SP) issued by the Singapore Immigration & Checkpoints Authority (ICA) for their studies at NUS.
 For more information about the Student Pass Application, please visit http://nus.edu.sg/osa/services/students-pass.html.

 Tuition fee will be waived for exchange students, but he/she must pay for the NUS Miscellaneous Student Fees (MSF) which includes: